DanielJohnBenton/TownsAndVillages/discover_process.md

 #### Other settings
 - Set the heuristics as desired
-- Set FIG_SIZE - if you carefully played with it in `grid/test.py` you may wish to re-use those numbers
+- Set FIG_SIZE - if you carefully played with it in `grid/test.py` you may wish to re-use those numbers - however those may have been distorted somewhat by the grid points

 #### Run
 - Run `py discover.py`